-I’ve been living a plant-based lifestyle for over 12 years now.
+I’ve been living a plant-based lifestyle for over 14 years now.
 I believe plant-based, primarily vegan diets positively impact my health, the environment, food sustainability, land sustainability and animal welfare.
-These reasons are why I develop PCOS-friendly recipes that still allow myself to thrive on plants.
+These reasons are why I develop PCOS-friendly recipes that still allow me to thrive on plants.

-When I’m not conducting research for my thesis, or creating new recipes, you can likely find me in my happy place; the gym.
-I’ve dabbled in other forms of fitness, such as running, hot yoga, and field hockey, but my true passions are bodybuilding and power lifting.
-Athletics have always been a huge part of my life and continue to bring me health, joy, confidence and strength.
+When I’m not creating new recipes, or working as a victim support worker at a rape crisis center, you can likely find me at the gym, prioritizing my self-care.
+I’ve dabbled in other forms of fitness, such as running, hot yoga, and field hockey, but my true passions are bodybuilding and powerlifting.
+Athletics have been a huge part of my life and continue to bring me health, joy, confidence, and strength.

 This blog is dedicated to using my evidence-based knowledge in creating recipes to share with women with PCOS, and others who enjoy plant-based, nutritious recipes which may help prevent disease.
 The name Phruitful Dish has a couple inspirations.
 I associate the word ‘fruitful’ with living an abundant life of growth and transformation.
 When I was younger I had an unhealthy relationship with food, not unlike many women (with and without PCOS) who have been conditioned by the health and beauty industries, the media and our society, to associate food with feelings of guilt, etc. My on-going transformation has led me to think of food as fuel that has the power to nourish my body and prevent future disease.
 This is particularly important for us with PCOS because a healthy lifestyle, focused on nutrient-dense foods, can impact our hormonal, metabolic and long-term health.
 Finally, the ‘ph’ symbolizes my focus on science and my commitment to discussing the health benefits of food that are evidence-based.